PlanBee-dev/ouludevmeetup-presentation/slides.md

 lineNumbers: false
 info: |
   ## How to build a meetup site
-  with Astro, Github actions, Octocat and Cloudflare workers
+  with Astro, Github actions, Octokit and Cloudflare workers

   Learn more at [PlanBee-dev](https://github.com/PlanBee-dev/oulu-dev-meetups)
 drawings: